chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 `We would get Scar's POV angle and look at Simba, who suddenly seemed to have Mufasa's physical build (of course, after inheriting Mufasa's characteristics and spirit).
 Scar would just have to admit, "It really is you, Mufasa."`

 `Then it would continue` back with the original sequence of events.
 Simba commads Scar into exile.
 And `even though Scar does see Simba as Mufasa now`, just as Scar had backstabbed Mufasa, Scar backstabs Simba.
+Simba overpowers Scar anyways, and takes his rightful place on the throne.

 ## Last words